-- A company established with "photonic crystal" technology developed by Professor Shojiro Kawakami of Tohoku University as its core technology. - The company develops and manufactures double refraction phase difference evaluation systems, polarization cameras and photonic crystal elements. - Previously, photonic crystal slabs were fabricated using electron beam lithography and as each slab was created individually, it was extremely costly. - The company introduced a production system using nanoimprint technology instead of lithography to cut costs substantially and succeeded in moving to volume production system.
+- A company established with "photonic crystal" technology developed by Professor Shojiro Kawakami of Tohoku University as its core technology. - The company develops and manufactures double refraction phase difference evaluation systems, polarization cameras and photonic crystal elements. - Previously, photonic crystal slabs were fabricated using electron beam lithography and as each slab was created individually, it was extremely costly. - The company introduced a production system using nanoimprint technology instead of lithography to cut costs substantially and succeeded in moving to volume production system. - At present, total sales amount of the company is 3 million dollars and are making profit.
+They are now expecting to develop further in the field of measurement instruments for lenz distortion, and communication devices.

-E Cultivating markets globally
+Less Cultivating markets globally

-- Nanotech moves into the global market - Making nanotech into products that can't be found anywhere else in the world - Aiming for sales in the global market from the startup stage
+Nanotech moves into the global market

+- Making nanotech into products that can't be found anywhere else in the world - Aiming for sales in the global market from the startup stage